naman-32/DeepChoice-VQA/README.md

 # DeepChoice-VQA

-This repository contains the work done as part of laboratory project under Dr. Prateek Narang, Bits Pilani.
+- This repository contains the work done as part of project-based course under Dr. Pratik Narang, CSIS, BITS Pilani.
+- [`Adversarial Camouflage Review Paper.pdf`](Adversarial_Camouflage_Review_Paper.pdf) – This review paper has been written in partial fulfilment of the selection process for this course.

 ## Project Overview
 Visual Question Answering (VQA) on the FloodNet dataset with multiple architectures.